 Classification Based on appearance:

-Parapet walls are classified by various types and their uses are given below:
+Parapet walls are classified according to various types and their uses as follows:

-This is a specific type of parapet walls provided for safety issues, it is given concrete capping at the top and stitched at the bottom.
+These are specific types of walls provided for safety issues, it is given concrete capping at the top and stitched at the bottom.

 Plain parapets are simple to assemble, require little maintenance & they are generally dull in appearance.

-The perforated parapet walls is an extension of the plain parapet walls; however, the portion of the expanded wall is perforated with differently shaped openings, gives an aesthetic look to the construction.
+The perforated parapet walls is an extension of the plain parapet walls; however, the portion of the expanded wall is perforated with differently shaped openings that give an aesthetic look to the construction.

 Differently designed holes are used such as circles, trefoils, flower shapes, etc.

-These parapet walls are similar like plain parapet walls, but it has inter-panel parapets that can be overstated.
+These walls is similar like plain parapet walls, but it has inter-panel parapets that can be overstated.

 The panels may be diagonally or square, however no perforation is given.

-This type of parapet is additionally prevalent because it gives the construction a beautiful appearance, provides ease of construction & they are cost-effective.
+This parapet wall is additionally prevalent because it gives the construction a beautiful appearance, easy to construct & cost-effective.

 In ancient times, these parapets were used especially in the palaces, forts and many others.

-In ancient times, these holes were commonly used by arrow shooters to wield arrows through it to protect the fort.
+Alternate high- low elements and openings are introduced into the parapet, these holes were commonly used by arrow shooters to wield arrows through them to protect the fort.

 Due to their spectacular look and uniqueness, these parapets are built to promote the aesthetic aspects of the constructions.